0xJuancito/multichain-auditor/README.md

 - DOS by filling bound arrays
 - Spamming that can incur in extra processing costs for the protocol
 - An attack that only drains smaller amounts of wei that wouldn't be profitable with high gas fees
-- Frontrunning operations to prevent txs to be executed during a time frame (liquidations, complete auctions, etc.)
+- Frontrunning operations to prevent txns to be executed during a time frame (liquidations, complete auctions, etc.)
-- Griefing attacks against the protocol
+- Greifing attacks against the protocol

 Although cheaper, each case should be analyzed to check if it is economically viable to actually be considered an attack.